andbudha/andbudha/README.md

-### Hi there, I'm Andrei, a full-stack developer proficient in:
+### Hi there, I'm Andrei, a front-end developer proficient in:

 - HTML5
 - SASS